Start With a Business Valuation

 The third type of buyer is private equity.
 This may also include venture capital, on occasion.
 Typical private equity buyers are sophisticated.
 They have gone to the best schools and learned to buy, run, and sell business.
 They dive deep into due diligence and do lots of research on an industry.
 They are generally savvy negotiators.
 Since PE firms use leverage (bank loans) to juice their equity returns, PE firms need a deal to work under the confines of a bank loan.
 PE buyers have become a larger part of the marketplace over the past decade.

 Since no one can be sure who will ultimately buy your company, we have to prepare the marketing materials to appeal to all three types of buyers.
-From speaking with thousands of buyers over the years, we know their likes and dislikes.
+As Washington DC business brokers and from speaking with thousands of buyers over the years, we know their likes and dislikes.
 You will want to put your best foot forward or risk losing a solid buyer or, potentially, not get the kind of deal you want.